-Perrinvale nickel sulphide and gold prospect
+Perrinvale nickel sulphide prospect

 Perrinvale is located approximately 100km west of Leonora.
 The Ardea exploration model is based on recent nickel sulphide discoveries immediately west of Perrinvale made by St George Mining.
 Regional magnetic data highlights that the feature which hosts the St George Mining nickel sulphide discoveries within the Cathedrals Belt, has an east-northeast strike and extends into Perrinvale.
 At Perrinvale, this prospective trend is overlain by transported cover, requiring geophysical methods such as moving loop Electro Magnetic (MLEM) surveys for exploration targeting.